Qi Ji's Nex outlet suspended for selling 'unclean food'

 SINGAPORE: The Nex outlet of local food chain Qi Ji has been suspended for two weeks by the National Environment Agency (NEA) for selling "unclean food" and failing to register an assistant.

-According to the suspension notice, posted on Friday (May 11) on NEA's website, the branch at 23 Serangoon Central, #03-10, Nex had accumulated 12 demerit points in the past 12 months for the offences.
+According to the suspension notice, posted on Friday (May 11) on NEA's website, the branch at 23 Serangoon Central, #03-10, in Nex shopping mall, had accumulated 12 demerit points in the past 12 months for the offences.

 Qi Ji was also fined S$800.
 The suspension is from May 11 to May 24.